 “A high quality history education will help pupils to gain knowledge and understanding of Britain’s past and that of the wider world.
 It should inspire pupils’ curiosity to know more about the past and how it has impacted their life in today’s world.
 History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups”

-The teaching of history is underpinned by our school vision and values through discussions about the past, considering how respect, aspiration and perseverance are present in events and the lives of significant individuals of the past.
+The teaching of history is underpinned by our school’s vision and values.
+Through discussions about the past, children consider how respect, aspiration and perseverance are present in historical events and in the lives of significant individuals in our history.